History of the graphical user interface: NeWS

 The PostScript-based NeWS (Network extensible Window System) was developed by Sun Microsystems in the mid-1980s.
 For several years SunOS included a window system combining NeWS and the X Window System.
 Although NeWS was considered technically elegant by some commentators, Sun eventually dropped the product.
 Unlike X, NeWS was always proprietary software.

-The 1990s: Mainstream usage of the desktop
+The 1990s: Mainstream use of the desktop

 The widespread adoption of the PC platform in homes and small businesses popularized computers among people with no formal training.
 This created a fast-growing market, opening an opportunity for commercial exploitation and of easy-to-use interfaces and making economically viable the incremental refinement of the existing GUIs for home systems.

 Also, the spreading of high-color and true-color capabilities of display adapters providing thousands and millions of colors, along with faster CPUs and accelerated graphic cards, cheaper RAM, storage devices orders of magnitude larger (from megabytes to gigabytes) and larger bandwidth for telecom networking at lower cost helped to create an environment in which the common user was able to run complicated GUIs which began to favor aesthetics.